MatthewScholefield/blobse/README.md

 ### Configuring Environment

-After running `setup.sh`, you might want to edit `.env` to set a custom server url.
+After running `setup.sh`, you might want to edit `.env` to set a custom server URL.

 ## Running